qomolangmaice/ZedOS/README.md

 ###
         $ sudo apt-get install bochs

 There is no debug function and disassembly function in bochs by this method.
-So i recommend you compile bochs source code and install it
+So I recommend you compile bochs source code and install it

 ###Qemu
-Qemu is another choice for you to simulate you new OS, but it may contains some odd problems. you call install some softwares(In Ubuntu or Debian) as follows:
+Qemu is another choice for you to simulate you new OS, but it may contains some odd problems. you need install softwares(In Ubuntu or Debian) as follows:
 ###
 	 	$ sudo apt-get install xorriso gcc nasm qemu grub virtualbox

 If you want to compile this os and run it, here is the

-steps:
+Steps:
 -----
 1. Compile and link all files.
 ###